kubos/kubos/docs/c2-daemon.rst

 Protocol Overview
 -----------------

-The command line client and the daemon communicate by transferring (`CBOR <http://cbor.io/>`) encoded data inside of CSP packets.
+The command line client and the daemon communicate by transferring `CBOR <http://cbor.io/>`__ encoded data inside of CSP packets.
 This allows for a dynamic protocol and for simple passing of messages with varying data payloads.

-These messages are passes between a client and the daemon.
+These messages are passed between a client and the daemon.
 A client will initiate a C2 "command transaction" by issuing a request.
 A transaction is comprised of a command request which is processed by the command daemon and completed when the daemon returns a response.